Point Alison

-Point Alison is a summer village in Alberta, Canada.
-It is located on the northern shore of Wabamun Lake, and south of the Hamlet of Wabamun.
+Point Alison is a summer village in Alberta, Canada, on the northern shore of Wabamun Lake and south of the Hamlet of Wabamun.
+The first registered owner of the property was in 1904.
+The property was not named Point Alison until 1932 when George Archibald, who was the sole owner of the land, subdivided the area and named it after his wife Alison.
+The property was incorporated in December 1950.
+Prospect Drive is the only access road in the summer village.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Summer Village of Point Alison had a population of 18 living in 10 of its 31 total private dwellings, a change of from its 2016 population of 10.
 With a land area of 0.19 km2, it had a population density of in 2021.

 In the 2016 Census of Population conducted by Statistics Canada, the Summer Village of Point Alison had a population of 10 living in 6 of its 31 total private dwellings, a change from its 2011 population of 15.
 With a land area of 0.16 km2, it had a population density of in 2016.

 The Summer Village of Point Alison's 2013 municipal census counted a population of 10, a change from its 2010 municipal census population of 6.